cmperro/cml_churn_demo_cdppvc/README.md

 **Model Governance** is setup in the `0_bootstrap.py` script, which writes out the lineage.yml file at the start of the project.
-For the **Model Metrics** open a workbench session (1 vCPU / 2 GiB) and open the `7_model_operations.py` file.
+For the **Model Metrics** open a workbench session (1 vCPU / 2 GiB) and open the `7_ml_ops_simulation.py` file.
 You need to set the `model_id` number from the model created in step 5 on line
-17. The model number is on the model's main page.
+20. The model number is on the model's main page.

 ![model_id](images/model_id.png)

 `model_id = "95"`

 From there, run the file.
-This goes through a process of simulating an model that drifts over a period of 3 weeks and tracks and plots the drift.
+This goes through a process of simulating an model that drifts over over 1000 calls to the model.
 The file contains comments with details of how this is done.

+In the next step you can interact and display the model metrics.
+Open a workbench session (1 vCPU / 2 GiB) and open the `8_ml_ops_visual.py` file.
+Again you need to set the `model_id` number from the model created in step 5 on line 17.
+The model number is on the model's main page.

 ![model_accuracy](images/model_accuracy.png)